LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-inheritance/README.md

 Unlike in some other object-oriented languages (notably Java), in C# a method must explicitly allow itself to be overridden by using the `virtual` keyword.
 </aside>

-Here are the methods in question, pulled out for convenience.
+Here are the methods in question.

 In `Cat`: